Aravinth1525/Quick_Chat/README.md

 ### Website Link - [Quick Chat](https://aravinthquickchat.netlify.app/)

-"Quick-Chat" that allows you messaging with your friends and family.
+"Quick-Chat" that allows you to chat with your friends and family.
 Quick-Chat which is compatible with Desktop/Laptop that uses Internet connection for your communication.

 ### Framework - Reactjs